The Missouri Driver/Nondriver License

 Ages 70 and over

-Applicants age 70 and older are eligible for a nonexpiring* Nondriver license.
+An applicant age 70 and older is eligible for a nonexpiring* nondriver ID.

-* NOTE: Applicants who are not US citizens may receive an expiration date less than the terms noted above, based on the expiration date of the document(s) submitted.
+* An applicant who is not a US citizen may receive an expiration date less than the terms noted above, based on the expiration date of the document(s) submitted.

-You may apply and pay for a replacement driver license at any Missouri license office.
+You may apply and pay for a replacement driver license or nondriver ID at any Missouri license office.

-Permit/Driver/Nondriver License Fees ( Fee Chart in PDF Format)
+Permit/Driver License/Nondriver ID Fees (Fee Chart in PDF Format)

 Type of Document Valid